 Birth control is critical to women's health and equality.

 Birth control protects women’s health and helps women plan their families; it allows them to participate in the workforce and pursue their education.
 In other words, it is critical to their health and equality.
 Because it is critical to women’s health and equality, the Affordable Care Act (ACA) ensures that women have access to affordable and effective contraception.
 The ACA requires most health insurance plans to cover birth control, but new Trump administration regulations would gut this requirement.
 As a result, countless women will lose access to critical healthcare.
 And that’s nothing more than discrimination.

 The regulations will harm women.

 The October 2017 regulations allow any employer or university, even for-profit corporations, to use religion to deny contraception insurance coverage to their employees and students.
 And there’s no backup plan.
-Under the Trump rule, if an employer or university refuses to cover contraception, employees and students have to pay out-of-pocket for basic healthcare.
+Under the Trump rules, if an employer or university refuses to cover contraception, employees and students have to pay out-of-pocket for basic healthcare.
 For many women, including students, losing coverage for birth control means that they face increased burdens, including significant out-of-pocket costs to get birth control.
 And in the end, they may not be able to afford it anymore.
 Decisions about women’s health care, though, should be left to women — not their employers or universities.

 Religion is no excuse to harm others.